 In 1992 work progressed on the Allegheny Valley Joint Sewage Authority plant expansion and the construction of the interceptor line to Richland Township.
 The Allegheny Valley Joint Sewage Authority's 1.5 mgd expansion project was financed approximately 80% by Deer Creek Drainage Basin Authority, as per the contract customer agreement.
 Richland Township financed the cost of the interconnection with Deer Creek Drainage Basin Authority.

 In 1992 Deer Creek Drainage Basin Authority also completed the last sewer rehabilitation project on old existing sewer systems tied in to the Authority.
 The rehabilitation of particular lines in the Fawn Haven Plan was completed.
-Sewer service has been extended by the Authority to two additional areas in the service area where sanitary sewers are required, due to malfunctioning on-lot systems.
+Sewer service was extended by the Authority to two additional areas in the service area where sanitary sewers are required, due to malfunctioning on-lot systems.
 These areas are the Deer Street Plan in West Deer Township and the Five Acres area of Indiana Township.

 In 1993 the Allegheny Valley Joint Sewage Authority expansion project was completed and Richland Township tied into the Deer Creek Drainage Basin Authority lines for transportation of their flows to Allegheny Valley Joint Sewage Authority.
 The funds received from Richland Township were used to offset existing debt payments.
 Richland Township also pays an annual operation and maintenance subsidy.